atlithorn/alchemify/README.md

 ### Why?
-Again, I think PostgREST is a mindblowingly amazing project.
+Again, I think PostgREST is mindblowingly amazing.
 But an API generated from your database is only going to get you so far.
 You're going to need to handle more complicated queries and side effects.
 PostgREST encourages you to write more complicated queries as views or stored procedures.
 Which makes sense but sometimes feels a little heavy handed when all you want to do is add a field to the output or add a single join to your query.
 Or even just use some of the data from your queries in side effects without having to perform an extra deserialize and serialize operation.
 I guess I could have extended PostgREST in Haskell to similar effect but that's where my laziness/stupidity kicks in.
 I'm no Haskell programmer and there is this amazing tool called SQLAlchemy that already does anything you would want to do with a database and more.

 With Alchemify you can step in to your generated API whereever you see fit.
 Whether you're enhancing the query to the database, adding data to the output, providing unrelated data to a third party service via a side effect or whatever you want.
 Alchemify allows you to do that in Python.
 It only requires access to the SQLAlchemy engine you're using.

+A side effect of allowing you to step in where you see fit is that Alchemify doesn't need to be as opinionated as PostgREST.
+If you want to enforce permissions via the database - knock yourself out!
+If you prefer to use simple cookies instead of jwt for authentication - feel free!
+The idea is not to tell you how to write your application but to get you running faster while not being a hindering factor that you will have to refactor around (our out) when your project grows.

 ### Todos
 * Tests